 Configure an Authenticator

 The most common login method is username and password.
-In the Curity Identity Server this is done by setting up a username and password authenticator called
+The Curity Identity Server provides an authenticator called

-html-form.
-It uses a credential manager to verify the credentials, which in turn uses a data-source.
-It can also be configured with an account manager to allow for user self-signup.
+html-form that is suitable for setting up a login with username and password.
+It uses a Credential Manager to verify the credentials, which in turn uses a data-source.
+It can also be configured with an Account Manager to allow for user self-signup.

-In this tutorial we use the credential manager and account manager that were created in the First Configuration Tutorial.
+This tutorial makes use of the Credential Manager and Account Manager that were created as part of the First Configuration Tutorial.

 Open the Authentication profile by clicking the Profiles button in the top bar.
-Click the Authentication Service box to open the authentication service general page.
+Click the Authentication Service box to open the General page of the profile.

-Select the Authenticators page in the Authentication Profile sidebar menu.
+Select the Authenticators page in the sidebar menu of the Authentication Service.